-timestamp=1998-06-24-08.42.11.622984;

-category=CHECKING;

-audit event=CHECKING_OBJECT;

-event correlator=2;

-event status=0;

-database=F00; userid=boss; authid=BOSS; application id=LOCAL.newton.980624124210; application name=testapp; package schema=NULLID; package name=SYSSH200; package section=0; object schema=GSTAGER; object name=NONE; object type=REOPT_VALUES; access approval reason=DBADM; access attempted=STORE;
+timestamp=1998-06-24-08.42.11.622984; category=CHECKING; audit event=CHECKING_OBJECT; event correlator=2; event status=0; database=F00; userid=boss; authid=BOSS; application id=LOCAL.newton.980624124210; application name=testapp; package schema=NULLID; package name=SYSSH200; package section=0; object schema=GSTAGER; object name=NONE; object type=REOPT_VALUES; access approval reason=DBADM; access attempted=STORE;

-Table 41.
+Table 43.
 Audit record layout for CHECKING events

 NAME FORMAT DESCRIPTION Timestamp CHAR(26) Date and time of the audit event.
 Category CHAR(8) Category of audit event.
 Possible values are: CHECKING Audit Event VARCHAR(32) Specific Audit Event.
-For a list of possible values, refer to the section for the CHECKING category in "Audit events" on page 225.
+For a list of possible values, refer to the section for the CHECKING category in "Audit events" on page 327.
 Event Correlator INTEGER Correlation identifier for the operation being audited.
 Can be used to identify what audit records are associated with a single event.
-Event Status INTEGER Status of audit event, represented by an SQLCODE where Successful event > = 0 Failed event < 0 Database Name CHAR(8) Name of the database for which the event was generated.
+Event Status INTEGER Status of audit event, represented by an SQLCODE where Successful event $> = 0$ Failed event < 0 Database Name CHAR(8) Name of the database for which the event was generated.
 Blank if this was an instance level audit event.
 User ID VARCHAR(1024) User ID at time of audit event.
 Authorization ID VARCHAR(128) Authorization ID at time of audit event.
-Origin Node Number SMALLINT Node number at which the audit event occurred.
-Coordinator Node Number SMALLINT Node number of the coordinator node.
+Original User ID VARCHAR(1024) The value of the CLIENT_ORIGUSERID global variable at the time the audit event occurred.
+Origin Node Number SMALLINT Member number at which the audit event occurred.
+Coordinator Node Number SMALLINT Member number of the coordinator Member.
 Application ID VARCHAR(255) Application ID in use at the time the audit event occurred.
 Application Name VARCHAR(1024) Application name in use at the time the audit event occurred.
 Package Schema VARCHAR(128) Schema of the package in use at the time of the audit event.
 Package Name VARCHAR(128) Name of package in use at the time the audit event occurred.
-Package Section Number SMALLINT Section number in package being used at the time the audit event occurred.
-Object Schema VARCHAR(128) Schema of the object for which the audit event was generated.
-Object Name VARCHAR(128) Name of object for which the audit event was generated.
-Object Type VARCHAR(32) Type of object for which the audit event was generated.
-Possible values include: those shown in the topic titled "Audit record object types".
-Access Approval Reason CHAR(18) Indicates the reason why access was approved for this audit event.
-Possible values include: those shown in the topic titled "List of possible CHECKING access approval reasons".